I went to Vienna with low expectations.

 I found the action concentrated around the Innere Stadt or Vienna’s Old Town.
 This part of the city is surrounded by the Ringstrasse.
 This circular road follows the outline of the former fortification walls.
 Most of the main attractions, including the Habsburg residence or palace, are located in or around this area.

+If you are short on time and only have one day in Vienna, I suggest you plan your sightseeing around this area.
 The distances can be covered by foot or using public transportation such as the tramways or Metro.

 The Museum Quarter is one of the premier cultural areas in the world.
 It has an area of 60,000 square meters and it holds about eight different institutions.
 The buildings have Baroque (former Imperial Stables) and Modern influence.
-An entire day can be spent in here.

 Maria Threresien Platz